 For completeness, below is the east exposure, which is now largely overgrown.

 What does this all mean?

 Most importantly, it shows that the statements that the fossil bed has been “almost totally removed by unauthorised collectors” or “almost totally worked out” are greatly exaggerated.
-The German collectors merely scratched the surface of the resource.
+The German collectors scratched but the surface of the resource.
 Nothing at Birk Knowes is small.
-The north cliff face is huge, the south exposure is huge, and the fossil bed underneath the grass is, naturally, even larger.
+The ‘north cliff face’ is huge, the ‘south exposure’ is huge, and the fossil bed underneath the grass is, naturally, even larger.

-Even taking a meter away from the visible exposures constitutes an immense amount of fossil bed that would take many years to work through.
+Even taking a meter away from the visible exposures constitutes an immense amount of fossil bed that would take many years, but possibly a lifetime, to work through.
 But the fossil bed is likely to continue for hundreds of meters, if not many miles, through the surrounding landscape.
-This also happens with the Kyp Burn Formation, which is a fossil bed located a few hundred meters away in the next valley.
+This also happens with the Kyp Burn Formation, which is a younger fossil bed located a few hundred meters away in the next valley.
 The fossil bed there is exposed along more than 500 meters of the burn.